Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 Thanking donors is the cornerstone of a successful nonprofit’s donor retention and stewardship program.
-That’s because saying thanks is not only about showing gratitude and good manners but rather a way of building relationships with your organization’s donors.
-To put it simply, don’t overlook the importance of thank yous to your donors, or you may lose them.
+Saying thanks is not only about showing gratitude and good manners but also about building relationships with your organization’s donors.
+To put it simply, don’t overlook the importance of thanking your donors, or you may lose them.

-We’ve provided a little guidance to help you creatively thank donors for their donations below.
+Below, we’ve provided guidance on unique ways to creatively thank donors for their donations.

 Principles of an Effective Thank You Letter

-If donors don’t receive a thank you immediately following a donation, they may feel unappreciated or get the impression that your organization doesn’t have the bandwidth to pull off your mission.
-Keep these principles in mind when crafting donor thank you letters:
+If donors don’t receive a thank you immediately following a donation, they may feel unappreciated or get the impression that your organization doesn’t have the capacity to pull off your mission.
+Keep these principles in mind when crafting donor thank-you letters:

 Thanking donors with a letter